morethantesting/morethantesting.github.io/blog/_posts/2018-10-13-first-month-as-qa-lead-in-a-startup.markdown

 So during the first month, you should focus on executing that vision.
 Whatever you defined there --- now is the time to do it.

 At the same time, however, you should start looking into the future.
-Envision how you want the QA process to look in your organisation.
+Envision how you want the QA process to look like in your organisation.
 Since it's about recognising what should be done next --- let's face it --- it's not an easy task.

 It depends on many factors, such as the priorities in your organisation, the mindset in the team, and the potential risks associated with people, technology, customers and product.

 Hence I advise you to **start focusing on the process, rather than the results**.